Court Security

 state-of-the-art detection software at more than 400 court facilities.

-JSS develops standards for the installation of ballistic-resistant armor
+OSS develops standards for the installation of ballistic-resistant armor

 protection for courtroom benches and for those judiciary-related activities